Saudi Riyal to Pakistani Rupee - SAR to PKR Rate today

-Saudi Riyal rate in Pakistan on Thursday stands at Rs75.25 as Pakistani currency appreciated in recent days against foreign currencies including SAR.
+Saudi Riyal rate in Pakistan on Tuesday stands at Rs74 as Pakistani currency appreciated in recent days against foreign currencies.

 |Date